-The “funnel” is the idea that as people enter your website (say, 500 potential customers) over time that number dwindles down to a small percentage who become customers.
+The “funnel” is the idea that as people enter your website as they navigate through your website, that number dwindles down to a small percentage who become customers.
 So imagine, say, 500 potential customers come to your website, and 100 of those 500 click through to your pricing page, 200 to your services page, and 200 leave your website.
 Then of the 300 who stayed, 150 click through to your contact page, and actually only 50 send you an e-mail, or give you a call.
 That would be a pretty healthy funnel if 10% of all site visitors get hold of you- it is usually far lower.

 In reality, the funnel becomes a lot more narrow at the end, and I would wager that if 2% of the people who land on your website end up calling or mailing you (or any other method you have set up) you are doing relatively well.
 UX is the buzzword in this whole domain, and what it means (beyond just “User Experience”) is that your website traffic is “funneling” nicely along the pages, as you intend for them to, and ending up just where you want them: trapped on your very cleverly designed contact page where they “convert”, i.e. they make contact.